brendanzab/language-garden/elab-system-f-bidirectional/README.md

   which can be difficult to implement correctly without introducing bugs.
 - [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo/):
   Examples of implementing elaborators for dependently typed programming languages.
-  Similar techniques are used in this implementation.
+  Similar techniques are used in these implementations (i.e. bidirectional elaboration and NbE), and examples of pattern unification implicit instantiation are also provided.
 - [sfpl](https://github.com/balint99/sfpl/):
-  A higher ranked functional language that uses NbE in types, and implements pattern unification for instantiating polymorphic types.
+  A higher ranked functional language that uses NbE in types, and implements pattern unification for instantiating polymorphic types in a similar way to the elaboration-zoo.

 ## Examples